-The Substitution Operator ($), Scoping and Naming, SQL Dialect, and SQL Block sections have moved to a new Incorporating SQL and Referring to LookML Objects page.
+The Substitution operator ($), Scoping and naming, SQL dialect, and SQL block sections have moved to a new Incorporating SQL and referring to LookML objects documentation page.

 This page defines terms and concepts that appear repeatedly in LookML development.
-The following diagram shows relationships of which elements are contained within other elements.
+The following diagram shows the relationships among elements that are contained within other elements.
 All terms shown here are defined in the following sections.

-Looks and user-defined dashboards are not part of this diagram as users create them without using any LookML.
-However, their queries rely on the underlying LookML elements in the chart above.
+Looks and user-defined dashboards are not part of this diagram, as users create them without using any LookML.
+However, their queries rely on the underlying LookML elements that are shown in the preceding diagram.

-When you create a new project, Looker’s project generator creates a baseline set of files, which you use as a template for building out the project.
-Very rarely, if ever, will you write a LookML file from scratch.
+When you generate a new project from your database, Looker creates a baseline set of files that you can use as a template for building out the project:

 - Multiple view files, one file for every table in the database.

 - One model file.
-The model file declares an explore for every view.
-Each explore declaration includes join logic to join any view that Looker can determine is related to the explore.
+The model file declares an Explore for every view.
+Each Explore declaration includes

-From here, you can refine the project by removing unwanted views and explores, and adding custom dimensions and measures.
+From here, you can customize the project by removing unwanted views and Explores and by adding custom dimensions and measures.

-As shown in the diagram above, a project contains one or more model files which contain parameters defining a model and its explores and joins.
-The project also contains one or more view files, each containing parameters defining that view, its fields (including dimensions and measures), and sets of fields.
-This section describes those major structural parameters.
+As shown in the preceding diagram, a project typically contains one or more model files that contain parameters defining a model and its Explores and joins.
+In addition, projects typically contain one or more view files, each containing parameters defining that view and its fields (including dimensions and measures) and sets of fields.
+The project can also contain a project manifest file containing parameters to use view files from other projects or configure localization defaults.
+This section describes those major structures.

 A model is a customized portal into the database, designed to provide intuitive data exploration for specific business users.
 Multiple models can exist for the same database connection in a single LookML project.
 Each model can expose different data to different users.
 For example, sales agents need different data than company executives, and so you would probably develop two models to offer views of the database appropriate for each user.

-In the Looker app, queries are grouped by the model they belong to, and business users see models listed under the Explore menu.
+In Looker, queries are grouped by the model to which they belong.
+Your users see models listed under the Explore menu:

 .model.lkml.
-The name of the model file determines the name that displays in the Looker app.
+The name of the model file determines the name that displays in Looker.

 The general form of a model declaration in LookML is shown below.
-See the LookML Reference for details.
+See the Model parameters documentation page for details.

 A view declaration defines a list of fields (dimensions or measures) and their linkage to an underlying table or derived table.
 In LookML a view typically references an underlying database table, but it can also represent a derived table.

 A view may join to other views.
-The relationship between views is typically defined as part of a explore declaration in a model file.
+The relationship between views is typically defined as part of an Explore declaration in a model file.

-In the Looker app, view names appear at the front of dimension and measure names to qualify what view the field belongs to.
+In Looker, view names appear at the beginning of dimension and measure names in the data table.
+This naming convention makes it clear which view the field belongs to:

 .view.lkml file.
 The general form of a view declaration is shown below.
-See the LookML Reference for complete usage details.
+See the View parameters documentation page for complete usage details.

 For details on

 join declarations, see Joins.
-See the LookML Reference on join declarations for complete usage details.
+See the Join parameters documentation page for complete usage details.

 Views contain fields, mostly dimensions and measures, which are the fundamental building blocks for Looker queries.